-' $RAB{e,t-1}$ ' is the closing allowed Regulated Asset Base of the RBE at the end of year 't-1' (which is equivalent to the opening Regulated Asset Base for year 't')
+${}^{}RAB{e,t-1}$ is the closing allowed Regulated Asset Base of the RBE at the end of year 't-1' (which is equivalent to the opening Regulated Asset Base for year 't')

-'DEPNe,t' is an allowance for depreciation in year 't'
+'DEPN{e,t}' is an allowance for depreciation in year 't'

-${}^tTAXZ{e,t}{}^t$ is the Corporate Tax and Zakat Allowance for the RBE in year ${}^tT^t$ and cannot be negative
+' $TAXZ{e,t}$ ' is the Corporate Tax and Zakat Allowance for the RBE in year 't' and cannot be negative

-${}^{\prime}ECSO{e,t}{}^{\prime}$ is the allowed operating expenditures Efficiency Carry-Over Scheme adjustment of the RBE in year ${}^{\prime}t{}^{\prime}$
+$^{\circ}ECSO{e,t}$ is the allowed operating expenditures Efficiency Carry-Over Scheme adjustment of the RBE in year 't'

-${}^{\prime}ECSX{e,t}{}^{\prime}$ is the allowed capital expenditures Efficiency Carry-Over Scheme adjustment of the RBE in year ${}^{\prime}t{}^{\prime}$
+'ECSX{e,t}' is the allowed capital expenditures Efficiency Carry-Over Scheme adjustment of the RBE in year 't'

-'SERVe,t' is the Quality of Service Incentives adjustment (or penalty if negative) applied in year 't' which results from performance against quality of service targets in the preceding Regulatory Period
+$SERV{e,t}$ is the Quality of Service Incentives adjustment (or penalty if negative) applied in year 't' which results from performance against quality of service targets in the preceding Regulatory Period

-$'JOIN{e,t}'$ are allocated Joint and Common Costs in year 't' associated with corporate services provided by TNB to RBE forming part of TNB

-8.8.
-The determination of the individual components of the Annual Revenue Requirement are described in Sections 10 to 18 of these Guidelines.

-8.9.
-The calculations made by the RBE must be undertaken using a Revenue Requirements Model that is approved by the Commission and is published on the Commission's website (with confidential information redacted).
+$'JOIN{e,t}'$ are allocated Joint and Common Costs in year 't' associated with corporate services provided by NUR to each RBE - 8.8.
+The determination of the individual components of the Annual Revenue Requirement are described in Sections 10 to 18 of these Guidelines. - 8.9.
+The calculations made by the RBE must be undertaken using a Revenue Requirements Model that is approved by the Commission and the summary will be published on the Commission's website.
 The RBE must ensure that all inputs and calculations in the Revenue Requirements Model are verifiable and consistent with the requirements of these Guidelines.